 Shell’s Norco refinery in St. Charles Parish spews heavy emissions on Monday, Aug.
-30, 2021, after Hurricane Ida flooded the plant and disabled operations, exacerbating a fuel shortage in Southeast Louisiana.
+30, 2021, after Hurricane Ida flooded the plant and disabled operations.
 (Wes Muller/Louisiana Illuminator)

 More than two-thirds of Louisiana’s petrochemical refining capacity remained offline Wednesday due to damages from Hurricane Ida , Gov. John Bel Edwards said.